Stablecoin Tether's reserves fell $16 billion in second quarter

-The reserves statement on Tether's website comes a day after it said it had switched to accountancy firm BDO Italia to certify its reserves and that it would aim to release monthly reports by the end of the year.
+The reserves statement on Tether's website came a day after it said it had switched to accountancy firm BDO Italia to certify its reserves and would aim to release monthly reports by the end of the year.

 Stablecoins are a type of cryptocurrency designed to keep constant value, such as a 1:1 U.S. dollar peg.
 They are widely used in cryptocurrency trading to move funds between different cryptocurrencies or into regular cash.